Mike Edwards (cornerback)

-Mike Edwards (born April 26, 1991) is an American football cornerback who is currently a free agent.
+Mike Edwards (born April 26, 1991) is an American former professional football cornerback.
 He was signed by the New York Jets as an undrafted free agent in 2013.
 He played college football for the Hawaii Warriors of the University of Hawaii.
 In 2012, he led all college football players in kickoff return yards.

-High school
+Early life

 Edwards attended Glenville High School in Cleveland, Ohio, and was a member of the school's football and track teams.
 He helped the football team reach the regional semi-finals as a senior.
 Edwards scored his team's sole touchdown in an 8–7 loss to Cleveland St. Ignatius.
 As a senior, he had 34 tackles and five interceptions and was named to the All-State first-team.

-College
+College career

 Edwards played for the University of Tennessee in 2009.
 He appeared in eight games and had five tackles.
 He then redshirted the 2010 season at Coffeyville Community College.

 In 2011, Edwards went to the University of Hawaii and started 12 games at cornerback.
 He had 43 tackles that season.
 He also had 44 kick returns, and his 24.7 yard average was second-best in the WAC.

 In 2012, Edwards led all college football players with 1,215 kickoff return yards and had a 30.4 yard average.
 His three kickoff returns for touchdowns set a Hawaii single-season record.
 Edwards also had 43 tackles.
 He was named the Mountain West Conference's Special Teams Player of the Year.
-After the season, Edwards entered the NFL Draft.
+After the season, Edwards entered the NFL draft.
 He finished his career at Hawaii with 2,301 total kickoff return yards, which was a school record.

 Professional career

 New York Jets

+Edwards signed with the New York Jets as an undrafted free agent following the 2013 NFL draft.
 He was released on August 31, 2013.